A NSW Government website

 • clarifies rules on moving green waste, mulch, and residual soil to approved waste facilities in affected areas.

-• further clarifies requirements for transiting the known infested area; and
+• further clarifies requirements for transiting the fire ant infested areas and fire ant movement control areas; and

 • outlines the requirements for the movement of each carrier into NSW from the fire ant infested area in QLD.